tragedy-labs/sprite/docs/_tutorials/7_select.md

 #### Conclusion

-This tutorial has covered performing `select` queries using SQL via the `SpriteDatabase.query` method, and also via the `DocumentModality` using the `selectOne`, and `selectFrom` methods.
+This tutorial has covered performing `select` queries using SQL via the `SpriteDatabase.query` method, and also via the `DocumentRepository` using the `selectOne`, and `selectFrom` methods.

 ---

 ###### Note

-The `selectOne` and `selectFrom` methods are also available on the `GraphModality`.
+The `selectOne` and `selectFrom` methods are also available on the `GraphRepository`.

 ---